-Facebook moves to ‘fix’ the News Feed by de-emphasizing commercial content
+Facebook algorithm change: Moves to ‘fix’ the News Feed by de-emphasizing commercial content

 The company said it's trying to prevent posts from 'businesses, brands and media' from crowding out 'the personal moments that lead us to connect more with each other.'